-- Second, BMR units are limited to studios and 1-bedrooms and do not include units with two or more bedrooms, which also achieves cost reductions.
-Of course units with more bedrooms are by necessity larger, which increases cost and loss.
+- First, the BMR units are smaller than the comparable studio and 1-bedroom market rate units because building units of a smaller area reduces costs.
+EPS also reported last week that for every square foot of BMR unit developed, the developer realizes a straight loss of \$250 to \$300 (which we believe to be much too low).
+Using the mid-range loss of \$275 per square foot, a 527-square foot 1-bedroom BMR unit would result in \$92,400 less loss than an 863-square foot 1-bedroom.
+Further, the rent for BMR units is set by unit type, not sizes, so if larger area BMRs of a certain unit type were built, the additional loss would not be offset by any increased rental income. - Second, BMR units are limited to studios and 1-bedrooms and do not include units with two or more bedrooms, which also achieves cost reductions.
+Of course, units with more bedrooms are by necessity larger, which increases cost and loss.
 In addition, while BMR units with a greater number of bedrooms allow for nominal rent limit increases, such increases are not commensurate with the incremental project costs resulting from the additional areas built.
-For example, according to the most recent rent limits published by the City, a 1-bedroom BMR unit affordable to the very low income level can be rented for \$1,195 per month, and a 2-bedroom BMR unit affordable to the very low income level can be rented for \$1,344 per month.
-Based on the \$275 loss per square foot and an estimated 250 square foot difference between a 1-bedroom and a 2-bedroom, loss resulting from providing the 1-bedroom would be less by approximately \$68,750, while rent would only be \$149 per month less than the 2-bedroom (which avoids an abnormally low 2.6% return-on-cost). - Third, many of the market-rate units will be outfitted with high-end finishes in terms of appliances, cabinetry, lighting, countertops, flooring, hardware and the like, but the BMR units will have more economical (while still new and quality) finishes.
-Not having to use high-end finishes on the BMR units will also achieve cost reductions.
+For example, according to the most recent rent limits published by the City, a 1-bedroom BMR unit affordable to the very low-income level can be rented for \$1,195 per month, and a 2-bedroom BMR unit affordable to the very low income level can be rented for \$1,344 per month.
+Based on the \$275 loss per square foot and an estimated 250 square foot difference between a 1-bedroom and a 2-bedroom, loss resulting from providing the 1-bedroom would be less by approximately \$68,750, while rent would only be \$149 per month less than the 2-bedroom (which avoids an abnormally low 2.6% return-on-cost).

-For these reasons, waiving the "identical design" requirement will result in cost reductions for the project that will allow for the construction of the project's affordable housing.
+For these reasons, eliminating certain below market rate design requirements will result in cost reductions for the project that will allow for the construction of the project's affordable housing.

-In sum, the two concessions we are requesting will result in material reductions in project cost and the avoidance of tens of millions of dollars in loss.
-These savings will assist in the development of the project's 1,201 BMR units.
+In sum, the concessions we are requesting will result in material reductions in project cost and the avoidance of tens of millions of dollars in loss.
+These savings will assist in the successful development of the project's 1,201 BMR units.
 To illustrate this, let's again look to EPS's loss projection of \$250 to \$300 per square foot of BMR.
 While we believe these values significantly understate the actual loss associated with the 1,201 BMR units proposed in our project, if we apply EPS's mid-range figure of \$275 of loss per square foot of BMR to the 617,000 square feet of the project's BMR "unit" area (which does not take into consideration any allocation of the garage or amenity areas and their associated costs), we would see a very conservative projection of the loss associated with our proposed BMR units - in this case, no less than -\$170,000,000.
-The cost reductions and savings afforded by the requested concessions will serve to offset a portion, at least \$60,000,000, of that loss.
+The cost reductions and savings due to the requested concessions will serve to offset a portion, at least \$60,000,000, of that loss.